corpbob/OpenShiftHowToGuides/build_image_from_dockerfile.md

 # How to build a docker image from a Dockerfile in OpenShift

-Suppose you have the followig Dockerfile:
+Suppose you have the following Dockerfile:

 ```
 #==== BEGIN DOCKER FILE